jupyter/notebook/CONTRIBUTING.md

-# Contributing to RetroLab
+# Contributing to Jupyter Notebook

-Thanks for contributing to RetroLab!
+Thanks for contributing to Jupyter Notebook!

 Make sure to follow [Project Jupyter's Code of Conduct](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md) for a friendly and welcoming collaborative environment.